Dr. Raza Mir

 Assistant Professor, Monmouth University

-- Mir, R. Willmott, H. & Greenwood, M. (2015, forthcoming).
+- Mir, R. Willmott, H. & Greenwood, M. (2016).
 The Routledge Companion to Philosophy in Organizational Studies.
 London, Routledge.

 - Banerjee, B. Chio, V. & Mir, R. (2009).
 Organizations, Markets and Imperial Formations: Towards an Anthropology of Globalization.
 London: Edward Elgar Press.